 - Always use condoms or dams and water-based lubricant.

-- Before you have sex, talk with your partner about the importance of safe sex.
+- Before you have sex, talk with your partner about the importance of safe sex and sexual health.

 - Get regular STI tests.